Pinball Number Count

-Pinball Number Count (or Pinball Countdown) is a collective title referring to 11 one-minute animated segments on the PBS children's series Sesame Street that teach children to count to 12 by following the journey of a pinball through a fanciful pinball machine.
+Pinball Number Count (or Pinball Countdown) is a collective title referring to 11 one-minute animated segments on the children's television series Sesame Street that teach children to count to 12 by following the journey of a pinball through a fanciful pinball machine.
 These segments are notable for the colorful, imaginative animation as well as the funky soundtrack with vocals by The Pointer Sisters.
 Pinball Number Count was originally produced in 1976 by Imagination, Inc. in San Francisco, California for the Children's Television Workshop.
-It made its debut on Sesame Street during Season 8 in 1977, and they were shown regularly until Season 33 in 2002.
+The segments made their debut on Sesame Street during Season 8 in 1977, and they were shown regularly until Season 33 in 2002.

 Overview

 The Pinball Number Count segments contain common beginning and ending sequences showing the launch of the pinball into the machine and the exit of the pinball from play, respectively.
 Between these two sequences is a number-specific animated narrative showing the pinball in play.
 This middle segment features a scene in which a number of contraptions move the pinball about the interior of the machine, sometimes employing Rube Goldberg–style mechanisms.
 Each scene begins with the ball following ramps and hitting some bumpers; then various features belonging to a theme specific to the number, often including humanoid or animal figures, appear.
 The pinball then exits this area to the end sequence, where it leaves play.